nasa/cmr-metadata-review/README.md

 they will get a Invalid Authenticity Token.
 Workaround is to tell form_with it should not auto include the token, rather we should explicitly include it ourselves. i.e., `<%= hidden_field_tag :authenticity_token, form_authenticity_token %>`
+Note: The above work-around is not necessary on GET requests, only POST, PUT, and DELETE.

 See [https://bugs.earthdata.nasa.gov/browse/CMRARC-484] and [https://github.com/rails/rails/issues/24257]
 for more details.